Staff-d/hydrafy-gitlab/README.md

 - You don't want to rebuild large dependencies on every run (I am looking at you, [CUDA](https://github.com/NixOS/nixpkgs-channels/blob/nixos-unstable/pkgs/development/compilers/cudatoolkit/common.nix#L235))
 - You want to build large, multi staged derivations which depend eachother
 - You want to share build results across multiple repositories
+- You already have a bunch of gitlab runner and can't be bothered to host a real [hydra](https://github.com/NixOS/hydra)

 ## HowTo